Etiology

 • antiplatelet therapy [Souza, 2010]

-• treatment of hypertension (problem with BP assessment with subclavian arteries stenoses/occlusions)
+• treatment of hypertension (problem with BP assessment in cases of subclavian artery stenosis/occlusion)

 • low sodium diet

-• stenting or bypass surgery in cervical arteries
+• stenting or bypass surgery in cervical artery lesion

-• procedures performed during remission have better results
+• procedures performed during remission have better outcome

 Immunosuppressive therapy

-• start with PREDNISONE 1 mg/kg, gradually taper over several weeks; the target dose is individualized (based on inflammatory markers and clinical status)
+• start with PREDNISONE 1 mg/kg, then gradually taper over several weeks; target maintenance dose should be individualized (based on inflammatory markers and clinical status)

-• after achieving remission (decrease in ESR and CRP, correction of anemia), maintain a dose of 5-10 mg/day for 1-2 years
+• after remission is achieved (decrease in ESR and CRP, correction of anemia), maintain dose at 5-10 mg/day for 1-2 years

 • rapid tapering may lead to relapse

-• combine corticosteroids with immunosuppressants or immunomodulators whenever possible
+• whenever possible, combine corticosteroids with immunosuppressants or immunomodulators to enhance treatment efficacy

 Immunosuppressants – cytostatics

-• approximately 50-70% of patients require additional treatment with immunosuppressive drugs
+• approximately 50-70% of patients require adjunctive treatment with immunosuppressive drugs

 • azathioprine (IMURAN) 1-2 mg/kg/day